Steilacoom Tribe Government

 2006 | Danny Marshall

-After Joan's passing, Danny Marshall, who had been serving as the Vice Chairperson, is voted in as Tribal Chairperson of the Steilacoom Tribe.
-Danny is Joan's son and also a descendant of Betsy LaTour.
-He is accepted by vote of the general membership.
+After Joan's passing, Danny Marshall, who had been serving as Vice Chairman, is chosen by vote of the general membership as Tribal Chairman.
+Danny is Joan's son and a descendant of Betsy LaTour.

 2023 | Rebecca Unzueta

 At the Annual Fall Citizens' Meeting Rebecca Unzueta is chosen by vote of the general membership as Tribal Chairperson.
 Becca is the daughter of Dolores Laux (Challender) and Saul Unzueta (Northern Durango Mexico).
 She is a descendant of Saspolitsa.